 The Seoul Owl Bus, easily identified by the letter ‘N’ (standing for Night) followed by a number, is a dedicated bus service that operates exclusively from approximately 11:30 PM to 6:00 AM.
 It was designed specifically to bridge the transportation gap during the hours when the Seoul Metropolitan Subway system is closed for maintenance.
 For tourists, this night transport is a lifesaver because it connects all the major “hotspots” where travelers usually spend their evenings.

-Currently, Seoul operates 14 different Owl Bus lines.
+Seoul operates multiple Owl Bus routes covering major districts across the city.
 (For the most accurate and real-time location of every route, you can visit the official Seoul TOPIS (Transport Operation & Information Service) website.)
 While you don’t need to memorize them all, here are the most useful routes for international visitors:

 N13: This route is perfect if you are staying in the Dongdaemun or Gangnam area.
 It passes through major hubs like Gangnam Station, Seoul Station, and Dongdaemun History & Culture Park.